Jim Adams, DVM

 Pursuing her dream, Dr. McKenzie attended Cornell University and graduated in 1992 with a BS in animal science.
 She earned her DVM from the same university in 1996.

 Dr. McKenzie began her professional career as a herd veterinarian for a dairy farm in upstate New York, where she provided care for over 10,000 Holstein cows.
-In May 1999, she began practicing with Carroll Veterinary Clinic and Foothills Pet Healthcare Clinic, where she maintains a special interest in soft tissue surgery and preventive medicine.
-Dr. McKenzie is a member of AVMA and VVMA.
+In May 1999, she began practicing with Carroll Veterinary Clinic and Foothills Pet Healthcare Clinic, where her current interests focus on small animal preventive medicine, internal medicine, and soft tissue surgery.
+Dr. Mckenzie appreciates the collaborative efforts with her colleagues and support team to provide the best care possible for our patients and their pet parents.
+She enjoys mentoring and encouraging all team members to advance their skills and pursue their interests.

-“The thing I like the most about my job is working with people who love their pets.
+“The thing I like the most about my job is working with a dedicated team to help people and their pets.
 It’s very rewarding to help educate them on how to keep their pets healthy and make reasonable and humane decisions about their care.”

 Jonathan Adcock, DVM